India's cenbank chief says 'very challenging' to meet FY21 fiscal deficit target

 India has spent more than a month in a nationwide lockdown, with its industries shut, to stem the coronavirus pandemic that has caused 26,496 infections and 824 deaths, among 2.97 million cases worldwide.

-"Fiscal measures are important and the government is working on a package of measures," Das, the central bank chief, told news agency Cogencis in an interview published on Monday.
+"Fiscal measures are important and the government is working on a package of measures," Das told news agency Cogencis in an interview published on Monday.

 Das said he expected the government to take a judicious and balanced call on the question of the fiscal deficit, while tackling the challenges arising from the pandemic.